fivedigits/ud_news_project/README.md

-# Log Analysation for Udacity
+# Log Analyzation for Udacity

 This is a small python script which prints diagnostics for the news database.
 The output of the program can be